-|10-K||Annual Report, Annual Information Form, Management Proxy Circular
+Annual Report, Annual Information Form, Management Proxy Circular

-In Japan, one of the largest financial markets in Asia, regulation of public companies is very strict.
-Every public company must comply with the Financial Instruments and Exchange Act and submit their financial statements, internal control reports, and quarterly reports audited by CPA’s to Financial Services Agency (FSA).
+In Japan, one of the largest financial markets in Asia, the regulation of public companies is very strict.
+Every public company must comply with the Financial Instruments and Exchange Act and submit its financial statements, internal control reports, and quarterly reports, audited by CPAs, to the Financial Services Agency (FSA).